-If you’re like many Americans, you probably have a drink or three over the holidays.
+If you’re like many Americans, you probably have a drink or three now and again.
 But don’t feel too bad about it.
 So long as there’s moderation (yeah, right?) what you might not know is that there are actually health benefits to consuming alcohol.

 Well, a glass of red wine a day with its anti-inflammatory, antioxidant resveratrol is believed to limit brain cell death.
 (Not too much!
 Excess alcohol will see off the gray matter!)

 Coffee, until recently on the Do Not Drink list has been rehabilitated and is now thought to lower the risk of breast cancer, Type 2 diabetes, heart disease and Parkinson’s disease.
 Coffee contains chlorogenic acids, which are beneficial antioxidants.

 And get this, the latest research suggests that coffee fixes the damage caused to your liver by alcohol!

 That’s from Dr Alex Hodge, a consultant gastroenterologist and liver disease specialist at Australia’s Monash University.
 She and her colleagues studied 1,100 patients with either hepatitis C, hepatitis B or fatty liver.
 The latter condition is often caused by heavy alcohol consumption and while it produces no symptoms can lead to liver damage.

 The good news from the study is that three cups of coffee a day seem to have a positive impact on the liver although the improvements were most marked in Hepatitis C patients, rather than boozers!